generation-org/jfsjd-final-project/task-9/README.md

 1. Inject `ItemService` inside the `ItemController`.
 2. Modify the endpoint to retrieve the list of items to be `/item/all` and change the funciton implementation so it calls the `itemService.all()`
-3. Create a new package inside the `controller` called `dto` for the Data Transfer Objects.
-This will represent the Java classes to map the JSON that data sent and received by the REST controller.
+3. Create a new package inside the `controller` called `dto` for the Data Transfer Objects, these are Java classes used to map the JSON data structure sent and received by the REST controller.
 4. Add a new class called `ItemDto` inside the `dto` package.

    ```java